 If you are concerned about a payday loan in default, bankruptcy may be the best solution.
 Not only will filing for bankruptcy cause all collection efforts by creditors to cease immediately, but it can eliminate most of your debt and provide you with a fresh start.

-Call for a free initial consultation in either our Waco or Killeen office – 254-296-1161 and we will be glad to help you get rid of your pay day loans and get started on your fresh start.
+Call for a free initial consultation in either our Waco or Killeen office – 254-296-1161 or contact us online and we will be glad to help you get rid of your pay day loans and get started on your fresh start.